"Here a window has opened": Incident above the clouds

 A short flight becomes a monster trip: the passengers reached their destination significantly late, but safely

 Normally, the flight from Hartfort to the federal capital, around 500 kilometers to the south, takes just under an hour.
-In this case, the passengers arrived at their destination with a delay of around six hours.
+In this case, the travelers arrived at their destination with a delay of about six hours on a replacement plane.
 Scheduled appointments had to give way and the day had to be restructured – but what is more important is that all passengers remained unharmed.
 (Felina Wellner)

 #window #opened #Incident #clouds